 PA-SHARE is scheduled to be released to external users later this month!
 In preparation, our weekly posts will begin to cover some basic, what-you-need-to-know information.
-Today’s post will cover some important key terms that will be helpful to understand when … Continue reading →

 One of the many roles for all State Historic Preservation Offices (SHPOs), including Pennsylvania’s, outlined in the National Historic Preservation Act (NHPA) is to advise, assist, and consult on the review of federally assisted projects that have the potential to affect historic properties.
 This is known as the Section 106 Review Process.
 Continue reading

 Potters Mills?
 Story Maps?
 What are these things?
 This week’s post from guest contributor Charles Richmond will answer these burning questions and talk about this creative way to use 21st century technology to connect people to place and preservation.

 Under Section 106 of the National Historic Preservation Act, federal agencies must consider the effect of their projects on historic properties which are defined as resources listed in or eligible for listing in the National Register of Historic Places.
 It is the role of the Pennsylvania State Historic Preservation Office to participate in consultation with the federal agency to seek ways to avoid or minimize adverse effects of projects on historic properties.